-A dragged out date and boring date can reflect poorly on your personality.
+A dragged-out and boring date can reflect poorly on your personality.
 Do everything you can to evade that possibility and snip it when the going is still great.
 Place emphasis on quality over quantity; you don’t want your date sneaking out the restaurant back door because you refused to call it a night.

 Related Reading: 20 Valuable Tips For A First Date After Meeting Online

 You do not want to give off the vibe that you are still emotionally invested in an older relationship or are setting specific standards for your date.
 (Never talk about missing an ex.)
 Keep the stories fun, short and also keep an eye out if you are making the other person uncomfortable.